The best tablets for older people

 Playing games and social media apps

 Whether you like crosswords, Sudoku or you simply want to stick to Scrabble, tablets are ideal for games.
-The super light Galaxy Tab S6 Lite comes with an S Pen stylus for convenience and creativity – you simply use it on the screen like you would use a pen on paper.
-It can help with typing and swiping accuracy, and selecting specific text – for example, if you need to make selections in drop-down menus.
+Several tablets come with a stylus for convenience and creativity - you simply use it on the screen like you would use a pen on paper.
+It can help with typing and swiping accuracy, and selecting specific text - for example, if you need to make selections in drop-down menus.
 You can also use the stylus with creative apps to draw or write directly on to your screen.

 Remember that no matter which type of tablet you choose, you may need to pay for some apps - if they’re not free, the price will be shown on the screen where you download the app.